 Autonomous Vehicle Injuries Could Decrease With Better Street Lighting and Intersection Designs: Study

-Autonomous vehicles, or self-driving cars, use sensors and AI to operate without much, if any, human intervention.
-However, as AVs have become more popular among consumers, these relatively new technologies still face many unknowns in real-world scenarios.
+Autonomous vehicles (AV), or self-driving cars, use sensors and AI to operate without much, if any, human intervention.
+However, as AVs have become more popular among consumers, these relatively new technologies have faced many unknowns in real-world scenarios.

 These concerns have been highlighted by a series of high-profile autonomous vehicle crashes in recent years, which have led to investigations by the National Highway Traffic Safety Administration (NHTSA).
 These incidents have raised questions about how well AV technology integrates with existing roadway infrastructures and the effectiveness of current safety protocols.